mulesoft/apikit-odata-template/src/main/app/README.md

 	and scale can be specified using optional `precision` and `scale` properties.
 This type can describe a numeric value ranging from negative 10^255 + 1 to positive 10^255 -1.

 	- `Edm.String`: The String type represents fixed or variable length character data.
+When this type is used it is **mandatory** to include as well the `maxLength` and `fixedLength` properties.

 	- `Edm.Boolean`: The Boolean data type is used to represent the mathematical concept of binary valued logic.
 There are no applicable facets for this type.